MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-bookings.md

 ## <a name="connect-to-bookings"></a>Connect to Bookings
 To connect your [!INCLUDE[d365fin](includes/d365fin_md.md)] with Bookings, you must specify your Bookings company, what to synchronize with Bookings, how often to synchronize, and which templates to use.
 You set up this information on the **Booking Sync.
 Setup** page, which you can launch from the **Exchange Sync.
 Setup** page, which you can find through [Search](ui-search.md).

-For example, if you want to synchronize customers between Bookings and [!INCLUDE[d365fin](includes/d365fin_md.md)], you must specify the default template to use to add new customers in [!INCLUDE[d365fin](includes/d365fin_md.md)] based on the customers in your Bookings company.
+For example, if you want to synchronise customers between Bookings and [!INCLUDE[d365fin](includes/d365fin_md.md)], you must specify the default template to use to add new customers in [!INCLUDE[d365fin](includes/d365fin_md.md)] based on the customers in your Bookings company.

+> [!NOTE]
+> The Bookings app is designed to book appointments for individual customers rather than companies.
+The synchronisation with [!INCLUDE[d365fin](includes/d365fin_md.md)] will, therefore, only synchronise customer contacts with a Type of "Person".
+An email address is also required for the contact to synchronise.

+Similarly, if you want to synchronise service items between Bookings and [!INCLUDE[d365fin](includes/d365fin_md.md)], you must specify the default template to use to add new service items in [!INCLUDE[d365fin](includes/d365fin_md.md)] based on the services in our Bookings company.

+> [!NOTE]
+> Only items of type *Service* will synchronise between Bookings and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+The template that you set up in the **Configuration Templates** page so it can be used for the item synchronisation must define the type as *Service*.

 ## <a name="invoice-appointments"></a>Invoice Appointments
 When it is time to send invoices for the completed bookings, you go to the **Uninvoiced Bookings** page.
 Depending on how often the information is synchronised, the list is long or short.
 You can create invoices for all bookings in the list or one booking at a time.
 You can select one or more entries in the list and invoice those only.